“Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one.”

 Advertise what’s changed

-If you’ve made process or product changes as a result of the feedback you received in step two, make sure you let your audience know.
+If you’ve made process or product changes as a result of the feedback you received in step two, make sure you let people know.
 Make it clear on your website and share articles via your email newsletter or blog.

 Stick around for the long haul